You Can Be Kind Without Being Complacent – An Exploration Of Gentle Parenting

 Gentle parenting is a new method of raising children while ‘breaking the cycle’[1] of generational trauma.
 Sarah Ockwell-Smith, mother of four and supposed founder of the gentle parent movement acknowledges the definition as “three words: understanding, empathy, respect”[2].

-The movement has been elevated through TikTok content creators, such as LauraLove5514 who shares footage of her children Carter and Jonah, and shared her reaction to when her “four-year-old accidentally cracked the screen on my iPad … as soon as it happened he came and told me everything right away.
-Of course, I was immediately triggered and I was angry I knew that anything that was gonna come out of my mouth was going to be out of anger so I stepped aside and told my son that I needed to calm my body down … my iPad isn’t worth risking my relationship with my child because I was angry about it.
-So after I calmed down we had a conversation about how it made each of us feel and he was extremely apologetic.”[3]
-In the comments of this video, she clarifies why she had such a strong emotional reaction to her iPad being broken, saying “this was triggering for me because as a kid, I never had nice things, and if I did it was always used as leverage for punishment & anything nice that I ever had was usually destroyed or confiscated.
-So this kind of brought me back to that.”[4]
+One of her popular, and incredibly ridiculed videos was from when LauraLove5514 shared her reaction to when her “four-year-old accidentally cracked the screen on [her] iPad … as soon as it happened [her son] came and told [her] everything right away.
+Of course, [she] was immediately triggered and [she] was angry.
+[Laua] knew that anything that was gonna come out of [her] mouth was going to be out of anger so [she] stepped aside and told [her] son that [she] needed to calm my body down … [Laura’s] iPad isn’t worth risking [her] relationship with [her] child because [she] was angry about it.
+So after [she] calmed down [they] had a conversation about how it made each of us feel and he was extremely apologetic.”
+[3]

 Regardless, Lauralove5514’s son feeling that he could own up to breaking her iPad demonstrates he is not afraid of communicating when he has done something wrong.
 In the caption of another video, about honesty, she clarifies “I truly believe that kids lie, simply out of fear of punishment.
 My kids feel safe to tell me the truth because they know the consequence is consistent and fair.
 It wasn’t always easy but over time we have built trust.”[5]